One-Shot Method for Computing Generalized Winding Numbers: Related Work

 \section{Related Work}

-\paragraph{Winding Numbers} The classical concept of a winding number, originally defined for a closed curve \cite{meisterGeneraliaGenesiFigurarum1769} and easily generalizable to closed surfaces, is one of the topics in complex analysis \cite{needhamVisualComplexAnalysis1997}. \mycite{Jacobson-13-winding} generalized winding numbers \new{to polylines and meshes, including the ones with boundary}. \new{They also propose an efficient algorithm to compute the generalized winding number that empirically has a time complexity of $O(F^{0.55})$, where $F$ is the number of triangles.} Later, winding numbers have been further generalized to, among other representations, point clouds and triangle soups \cite{barillFastWindingNumbers2018}. \new{The method of \mycite{barillFastWindingNumbers2018} can also serve as a very efficient approximation for meshes, achieving $O(\log F)$.
+\textbf{Winding Numbers.} The classical concept of a winding number, originally defined for a closed curve \cite{meisterGeneraliaGenesiFigurarum1769} and easily generalizable to closed surfaces, is one of the topics in complex analysis \cite{needhamVisualComplexAnalysis1997}. \cite{Jacobson-13-winding} generalized winding numbers to polylines and meshes, including the ones with boundary.
+They also propose an efficient algorithm to compute the generalized winding number that empirically has a time complexity of $O(F^{0.55})$, where $F$ is the number of triangles.
+Later, winding numbers have been further generalized to, among other representations, point clouds and triangle soups \cite{barillFastWindingNumbers2018}.
+The method of \cite{barillFastWindingNumbers2018} can also serve as a very efficient approximation for meshes, achieving $O(\log F)$.
 Under simple assumptions, on meshes our algorithm has a time complexity between those two, while still being exact (Sec.~\ref{sec:validation}).
 More importantly, these methods target discretized geometry; applying them to parametric surfaces leads to loss of precision (Fig.~\ref{fig:accuracy_err}).
 Our method can be applied to parametric surfaces directly yielding exact winding numbers.
-Finally, \mycite{fengWindingNumbersDiscrete2023} extended the definition to curves on discrete surfaces.}
+Finally, \cite{fengWindingNumbersDiscrete2023} extended the definition to curves on discrete surfaces.

-\new{Our method computes a generalized winding number of a surface in any representation that supports ray intersection queries, such as parametric surfaces or meshes.
-A recent work by \mycite{RobustContainmentQueries2024a} offers a practical method of finding a generalized winding number for a rational curve in 2D; their technique cannot be easily extended into 3D.
-In contrast, we propose a general method for any surfaces or curves supporting ray intersections, including parametric surfaces in 2D and 3D.
-We are not aware any previous work considering generalized winding number of parametric surfaces. }
+Our method computes a generalized winding number of a surface in any representation that supports ray intersection queries, such as parametric surfaces or meshes.
+A recent work \cite{RobustContainmentQueries2024a} offers a practical method of finding a generalized winding number for a rational curve in 2D; their technique cannot be easily extended into 3D.
+In contrast, we propose a general method for any surfaces or curves supporting ray intersections, including parametric or discrete geometry in 2D and 3D.
+We compare with their method in 2D in Sec.~\ref{sec:results}.